Malaxis seychellarum: Distribution and habitat

-M. seychellarum is restricted to the islands of Mahé and Silhouette in the Seychelles, where it occurs in montane forests dominated by Dillenia and Northea trees at altitudes of 400–750 m.
+Malaxis seychellarum is restricted to the islands of Mahé and Silhouette in the Seychelles, where it occurs in montane forests dominated by Dillenia and Northea trees at altitudes of 400–750 m.
 It grows in damp humus or on mossy rocks, trees, and tree ferns in shaded areas.

 Description

-M. seychellarum is a medium to large plant growing 10-33 cm tall.
+Malaxis seychellarum is a medium to large plant growing 10-33 cm tall.
 The pseudobulbs are stem-like and bulbous at the base, measuring 5-8 cm long and 1–2 cm in diameter.
 Each pseudobulb is covered with two or three overlapping stem-sheaths and bears two to five leaves starting half way up the stem.
 The leaves are thin, elliptic to ovate-elliptic in shape, measuring 7–20 cm long and 2.5–7 cm wide.
 The leaves may be green or purplish-green.
 The inflorescence is erect, measuring up to 30 cm long and densely packed with up to 50 flowers that open in succession.
 The flowers are small, measuring approximately 5 mm by 6 mm, and variable in colour, ranging from yellow to green to purple.

 Ecology

-M. seychellarum is capable of growing as an epiphyte, lithophyte, or as a terrestrial plant in humus-rich soils.
+Malaxis seychellarum is capable of growing as an epiphyte, lithophyte, or as a terrestrial plant in humus-rich soils.
 It appears to flower year-round, though the primary flowering season lasts from November to May.

 Conservation status

-M. seychellarum is listed as vulnerable by the International Union for Conservation of Nature under criteria B1ab(iii), B2ab(iii), and D2, based on its restricted area of occupancy, the number of locations at which this species is present, and the risk of habitat degradation.
+Malaxis seychellarum is listed as vulnerable on the International Union for Conservation of Nature's Red List under criteria B1ab(iii), B2ab(iii), and D2, based on its restricted area of occupancy, the number of locations at which this species is present, and the risk of habitat degradation.
 M. seychellarum is present within protected national parks, however, invasive species and climate change threaten its habitat.